-- 2) Describe how the proposed personnel (direct hire and contracted) listed in the Budget Narrative are essential and sufficient to successfully implement the proposed project, including clearly describing each individual's role in the PCHP project. - 3) Describe how the HIV prevention services supported with PCHP funding will be delivered in an integrated manner with other comprehensive primary care services to ensure optimal health results and advance health equity within your service area (e.g., patient navigation, team-based care, testing for and treating co-occurring health conditions). - 4) Describe how you will incorporate medication assistance/donation programs, including Ready, Set, PrEP, to help patients afford PrEP. - 5) Describe how you will use heath IT, including electronic health record (EHR) systems and telehealth, to improve the quality of HIV prevention services.
-Specifically address plans for use of mobile technologies (e.g., text reminders) and tele-PrEP, including integration with home testing (see the BPHC Bulletin on HIV self-testing, for more information:
+- 2) Describe how you will avoid or lessen the effect of COVID-19 on your planned activities. - 3) Describe how the proposed personnel (direct hire and contracted) listed in the Budget Narrative are essential and sufficient to successfully implement the proposed project, including clearly describing each individuals' role in the proposed project. - 4) Describe how the HIV prevention services supported with PCHP funding will be delivered in an integrated manner with other comprehensive primary care services to ensure optimal health results and advance health equity within your service area (e.g., patient navigation, team-based care, testing for and treating co-occurring health conditions). - 5) Describe how you will incorporate medication assistance/donation programs, including Ready, Set, PrEP, to help patients afford PrEP.

+6) Describe how you will use heath IT, including electronic health record (EHR) systems and telehealth, to improve the quality of HIV prevention services.
+Specifically address plans for use of mobile technologies (e.g., text reminders) and tele-PrEP, including integration with home testing (see the BPHC Bulletin on HIV self-testing, for more information: https://content.govdelivery.com/accounts/USHHSHRSA/bulletins/28da1bc).